oseen/IOH5Write/README.md

 Installation
 ------------
 1. Make sure you have a working copy of OpenFOAM-6.
 Make sure that you have all necessary compilers and development libraries, including MPI.
 2. Install the HDF5-library.
 Make sure that you install or compile it with parallel/MPI support.
 In Ubuntu this is done by installing the package ``libhdf5-openmpi-dev``.
 It might be necessary to compile both OpenFOAM and HDF5 against the same MPI library and version.
+See the section 'hints on the hdf5-compilation' below.
 3. Grab a copy of this branch, and enter the code directory.
 You can for example place the code in your ``~/OpenFOAM/username-6`` folder.
 4. Set the environment variable ``HDF5_DIR`` to your HDF5 installation directory in the Make/options file.
 It makes the variable "visible" for the compile script with ``export HDF5_DIR=/path/to/hdf5InstallDirectory``.
 Do the same for ``SYSTEMOPENMPI`` in the Make/options file.
 Make the variable "visible" with ``export SYSTEMOPENMPI=/path/to/openmpi/include/``.
 5. Compile the code with the common ``wmake libso`` and wait.
 This command must be executed within the directory where the Make folder is located.